 For example, if a teen gets angry and breaks something in the house, they repair the damage by literally repairing or replacing the broken object.
 If a teen drives recklessly and gets a speeding ticket, the reparation would be paying for the ticket, even if they need to do so over time.
 As a result, teens learn to take responsibility for their actions.

-For example, a parent might say, “Thank you, I appreciate you coming home on time from the party.”
+Offer praise and recognition when your teen sticks to the agreements you’ve made.
+For example, a parent might say, “Thank you, I appreciate you coming home on time from your friend’s house.”
 Thus, parents make it clear that they noticed and care about their adolescent’s actions.
 As a result, they reinforce positive behaviors and positive ways of connecting.

 Ideally, rules and consequences focus on behavior that is dangerous to teens and disruptive to the family.
 However, teens need to express their independence and practice their own decision-making skills.
 Therefore, rules don’t need to cover every aspect of a teen’s life, such as their fashion choices and reading material.

 Doing something just because Mom or Dad told you to, without understanding why, doesn’t teach teens to think more deeply about their choices.
 Showing good behavior only to avoid consequences won’t help them learn to make wise decisions.

 Help teens understand why you might be setting appropriate limits and rules.
 Answer their questions and ask for their thoughts.
 Make sure they know your reasons for your decisions, and why you might feel you need to protect them from certain risk or dangers.
 You won’t always be there to keep them safe.
 That’s why the parent’s role is to teach their teen to gather information, think critically, and make good decisions as they grow into a young adult.

 Ultimately, the goal of teen discipline is to help adolescents develop positive, healthy habits and behaviors.
 These include the following:

 - The desire to take care of their own health and safety